Step-by-Step Guide to Applying for a Divorce

 This decree ends your marriage.

-Is an online divorce a safe and legal way to obtain a divorce in the UK?
+Is an online divorce a safe and legal way to obtain a divorce?

 We regularly get asked this question, to which the answer is of course, yes.
 We have been providing couples with an alternative solution to divorce compared to the traditional use of high-street solicitors since 1999!